 The MERGE method performs the logical merge of a specified version (the "merge source") into a specified version-controlled resource (the "merge target").
 If the merge source is neither an ancestor nor a descendant of the DAV:checked-in or DAV:checked-out version of the merge target, the MERGE checks out the merge target (if it is not already checked out) and adds the URL of the merge source to the DAV:merge-set of the merge target.
-It is then the client's responsibility to update the content and dead properties of the checked-out merge target so that it reflects the logical merge of the merge target, by deleting the merge source URL from the DAV:merge-set of the checked-out merge target, and adding it to the DAV:predecessor-set.
+It is then the client's responsibility to update the content and dead properties of the checked-out merge target so that it reflects the logical merge of the merge source into the current state of the merge target.
+The client indicates that it has completed the update of the merge target, by deleting the merge source URL from the DAV:merge-set of the checked-out merge target, and adding it to the DAV:predecessor-set.
 As an error check for a client forgetting to complete a merge, the server MUST fail an attempt to CHECKIN a version-controlled resource with a non-empty DAV:merge-set.